Daniel-KM/Omeka-S-module-ExtractOcr/README.md

 ----

 - [x] Extract strings with pdftotext with arg -tsv and store them in a file or in database for simpler and quicker search.
-- [ ] Extract strings by word, but with one position by row, allowing to search with "AND", not only "OR".
+- [x] Extract strings by word, but with one position by row, allowing to search with "AND", not only "OR".
+- [ ] Add a php format for quicker loading?

 Troubleshooting